gideongeny/LUMENA/README.md

   ### Music player for Android
   **🇰🇪 Built in Kenya, Celebrating African Music**

   Lumena is a powerful, user-focused music player built by Kenyan developer, inspired by Swahili and East African musical traditions.
-We're committed to creating world-class technology from Africa and celebrating African cultural heritage.
+I am committed to creating world-class technology from Africa and celebrating African cultural heritage.

 </div>